 Hostess With the Leastest

 Now if you happen to be hosting a July 4th celebration, why not consider repurposing decorations from other holidays?
-This eco-friendly practice is worth it year round.
+This eco-friendly practice is worth it year-round.
 Who says you can only use white Christmas lights in December?
 Look for other opportunities around your house.
-Displaying flowers or serving fruits and vegetables from you own garden helps reduce waste.
+Displaying flowers or serving fruits and vegetables from your own garden also helps reduce waste.

 Continuing with the hosting theme, here are several other eco-friendly July 4th options to consider when it comes to food: